DuPont: 1920 to 1940 – Major breakthroughs

+In 1920, the E.I. du Pont de Nemours & Company formed a joint venture with the French textile company Comptoir des Textiles Artificiels (CTA) to produce artificial silk or viscose at the new Yerkes plant in Buffalo, New York.

+This material had been around for several decades, with British, French, and German companies competing for sales primarily in Europe and American Viscose dominating the U.S. market.
+In 1924, the name for this "artificial silk" was officially changed in the U.S. to Rayon, although the term viscose continued to be used in Europe.

+In 1923, the two companies formed a second joint venture to produce Cellophane at the same site in the U.S. DuPont bought the French interests in both companies in March 1928.

-In the 1920s, DuPont continued its emphasis on materials science, hiring Wallace Carothers to work on polymers in 1928.
+Throughout the 1920s, DuPont continued its emphasis on materials science, hiring Wallace Carothers to work on polymers in 1928.
 Carothers invented neoprene, a synthetic rubber; the first polyester superpolymer; and, in 1935, nylon.

+In 1924, DuPont formed Lazote, Inc., which began manufacturing synthetic ammonia using the Claude process.
+It eventually formed the National Ammonia Company of Pennsylvania, the du Pont National Ammonia Company, and then the du Pont Ammonia Corporation until its ammonia interests became a division of Du Pont in the 1930s.

+In 1930, General Motors and DuPont formed Kinetic Chemicals to produce Freon.
+Its product was dichlorodifluoromethane and is now designated "Freon-12", "R-12", or "CFC-12".
+The number after the R is a refrigerant class number developed by DuPont to systematically identify single halogenated hydrocarbons, as well as other refrigerants besides halocarbons.

+DuPont introduced phenothiazine as an insecticide in 1935.

 The invention of Teflon followed a few years later and has since been proven responsible for health problems in those exposed to the chemical through manufacturing and home use.
-DuPont introduced phenothiazine as an insecticide in 1935.

 1941 to 1945 – World War II

 DuPont ranked 15th among United States corporations in the value of wartime production contracts.
 As the inventor and manufacturer of nylon, DuPont helped produce the raw materials for parachutes, powder bags, and tires.

 DuPont also played a major role in the Manhattan Project in 1943, designing, building and operating the Hanford plutonium producing plant in Hanford, Washington.
 In 1950 DuPont also agreed to build the Savannah River Plant in South Carolina as part of the effort to create a hydrogen bomb.

 DuPont was one of an estimated 150 American companies that provided Nazi Germany with patents, technology and material resources that proved crucial to the German war effort.
 DuPont maintained business connections with various corporations in the Third Reich from 1933 until 1943 when all of DuPont's assets in Germany were seized by the Nazi government along with those of all other American companies.
-Irénée du Pont, a descendant of Éleuthère Irénée du Pont and the president of the company during the buildup to World War II, was also a financial supporter of Nazi führer Adolf Hitler and keenly followed Hitler since the 1920s.
+Irénée du Pont, a descendant of Éleuthère Irénée du Pont and the president of the company during the buildup to World War II, was also a financial supporter of Nazi Führer Adolf Hitler and keenly followed Hitler since the 1920s.